AgoRapide/AgoRapide/README.md

 &#x1F53A; PLEASE NOTE: AgoRapide is currently in the beta-stage of development.
 Do not use it for any production purposes yet.
 Only use it if you are curious and / or want to help us with contributions.
 One welcome contribution would for instance be attending to TODO's in this document!

-Please feel free to contact author for more information.
+Please feel free to contact the author for more information.

 # What is AgoRapide?
 (Note: For code examples please scroll further down)